vulsdoc/vuls/docs/usage-scan-non-os-packages.md

 How to integrate Vuls with OWASP Dependency Check

 - Execute OWASP Dependency Check with --format=XML option.
-- Define the xml file path of dependency check in config.toml.
+- Define the xml file path of dependency check in config.toml or config.json.

+- config.toml

     ```bash
     [servers]